MagicCube/g3d/README.md

 # MagicCube g3d Framework
 MagicCube g3D Framework is a web GIS library for 3D visualization using WebGL technology.
 In this early version, it supports
-* Real-time 3D Rendering and Animation, based on Three.js and WebGL
+* High performance real-time 3D rendering and animations based on Three.js and WebGL
 * OSM / Google Map / Baidu Map / AutoNavi as map tile provider
 * Multi-layer supported
 * Basic 2D/3D geometry and feature supported